 Meribel is extremely well located at the heart of the Three Valleys ski area and provides options for skiers and snowboarders to easily explore the other resorts such as Courchevel and Val Thorens, on either side.
 The ski area is good for all levels and has a variety of beginner’s options, as well as a huge choice for intermediates and advanced skiers looking to get some blue and red run mileage under their belts.
 Experts can find good off-piste possibilities in the Meribel area and of course beyond, in the vast Three Valleys ski and snowboard region.

 From the main hub at Chaudanne, lifts span out in all directions and it forms the starting point for most skiers from Meribel Centre.
 On the other side of town, the Morel chairlift takes skiers up to the Altiport area which has excellent beginner’s options and a wide choice of blues and reds that can then be linked over to Saulire (2,738m).
 From here, the choice is either to descend into the Courchevel area or take advantage of the mainly red runs back towards Meribel, with some of the harder slopes left un-pisted following snowfalls, providing a controlled environment to experience powder snow conditions.
 It’s also possible to reach Meribel Mottaret (1750m) from this side via the Aigle red, linking through to the other side of the Meribel Valley towards Val Thorens and Les Menuires.
 Once again, red runs dominate the area, although there’s plenty of blue runs too, and it’s generally easier terrain on this side, but with more interesting and controlled freeride options following fresh snowfalls.
-Above Mottaret itself, Mont Vallon (2,952m) is accessed via a gondola style cable car and is the highest point within the Meribel sector and provides some of the most interesting and challenging skiing for the more experienced, with some good off-piste also available in the right conditions and for those with a guide as some of the terrain here is glaciated.
+Above Mottaret itself, Mont Vallon (2,952m) is accessed via a gondola-style cable car and is the highest point within the Meribel sector and provides some of the most interesting and challenging skiing for the more experienced, with some good off-piste also available in the right conditions and for those with a guide as some of the terrain here is glaciated.
 The Elements Snowpark is ideal for freestylers and located above the Tougnete lift, accessed from the Chaudanne hub.

-Meribel is arguably the best placed resort within the vast Three Valleys ski region as it sits right in the heart of the area and provides good access to both the Courchevel and Val Thorens sectors.
+Meribel is arguably the best-placed resort within the vast Three Valleys ski region as it sits right in the heart of the area and provides good access to both the Courchevel and Val Thorens sectors.
 For intermediate skiers and snowboarders to advanced and expert riders, the opportunities seem limitless, especially if you’re into ticking off a different area every day of the week.
-There’s two points that cross over into the Courchevel side – Col de la Loze (2,305m) with a trickier descent down towards La Tania or an easier route across to Courchevel Village (1550m) and then Saulire (2,738m) with multiple options including blue and red runs and the famous Grand Couloir that drops straight down into the Courchevel 1850 area, steeply.
-The whole Courchevel sector could easily take up a week or more of a ski holiday and has some of the best terrain for experts and off-piste enthusiasts in the area.
-There’s also huge amounts of intermediate terrain with blues and reds dominating the piste map – more confident beginners who might be on their second weeks skiing, could explore the area providing they had someone to show them the easier ways down, of which there are many, but’s always easy to take a wrong turn.
+There are two points that cross over into the Courchevel side – Col de la Loze (2,305m) with a trickier descent down towards La Tania or an easier route across to Courchevel Village (1550m) and then Saulire (2,738m) with multiple options including blue and red runs and the famous Grand Couloir that drops straight down into the Courchevel 1850 area, steeply.
+The whole Courchevel sector could easily take up a week or more of a ski holiday and has some of the best terrains for experts and off-piste enthusiasts in the area.
+There’s also huge amounts of intermediate terrain with blues and reds dominating the piste map – more confident beginners who might be on their second weeks skiing, could explore the area providing they had someone to show them the easier ways down, of which there are many, but it’s always easy to take a wrong turn.
 Heading in the other directions, skiers can access the Val Thorens and Les Menuires sectors of the Three Valleys via no less than six summits or cols (passes), with varying difficulty levels but mostly suitable for intermediates and above – it’s generally easier in terms of terrain to link in with Les Menuires than any of the other Three Valley’s resorts.

 Meribel Resort Overview